Efficiency-of-RELAX/CYP8B1/README.md

   <p align="center">
 The Decision tree made using datamonkey : to find the appropriate method for detecting the molecular process of interest.

 RELAX is a hypothesis testing framework that asks whether the strength of natural selection has been relaxed or intensified along a specified set of test branches.

+---
+Here the objective is to analyze the effect of gaps in detecting relaxed selection.
+Essentially, a gap occurs if something happens in our genome that can't be explained by uniformity and is also more than just mis-sequencing.

 However to test this program, we need to have some known ground truth or control i.e., a sequence known to be under strong relaxed selection.
 Here we choose the gene CYP8B1 which is found and verified to be under strong relaxed selection in some mammals and birds (which come under a common clade called 'Amniota').

 ---